henrypham67/henrypham67.github.io/content/posts/journal/questions.md

 worker gọi master khi nào và ngược lại?

-### Why API Server not sending request to Kubelet, but Kubelet have to make a request to API Server?
+### Why API Server not sending request to Kubelet, but Kubelet have to make a request to API Server???
 Not yet

 1. Scalability